emqx/emqx-docs/en_US/data-integration/data-bridges.md

 ### Built-in Rule Engine

 A powerful built-in rule engine forms the core component for SQL-based data processing and distribution.
-Incoming IoT data from clients is routed through this rule engine, where it undergoes real-time processing encompassing data extraction, filtering, enrichment, and format transformation based on predefined rules.
-Subsequently, the processed data is channeled to specified data bridges.
+It has the capability to process events and IoT data from clients in real time, performing tasks such as data extraction, filtering, enrichment, and format transformation based on predefined rules.
+The processed data is then sent to designated data bridges.

 You can find detailed information on how the rule engine works in the [Rule Engine](./rules.md) chapter.